By rowanjenkins | Last updated 30th April 2026

 GET STARTED

-Optical Profilometry is a non-destructive, interferometric-based non-contact technique to measure and study surface topography of materials.
-This is also known as White Light Interferometry (WLI).
-OP is used to measure roughness, flatness and curvature of a surface along with measuring coating thickness variation and thin-film coating stress of material samples.
+Engineers and material scientists use Optical Profilometry (OP) as a non-destructive, interferometric-based non-contact technique to measure and study the surface topography of materials.
+Additionally, researchers also know this technique as White Light Interferometry (WLI).
+Furthermore, OP measures roughness, flatness, and curvature of a surface, along with measuring coating thickness variation and thin-film coating stress of material samples.

 Optical Profilometer Principle and Methodology